lantto/haplo/README.md

 Fire it up and have a look at the browser's console as well the terminal window where haplo is running.
 You should see that the console messages are printed in their respective environments.

 # Example
-A simple example of how to wire up a database.
+A simple example app with a MongoDB backend.
 Input is validated both on the client and server.

 ```javascript
 // main.js